OndraJanko/frontend-seating-case-study/COMMENTS.md

 ## Seat Map

 I used the useZoom hook from the @/hooks/useZoom.ts file to manage the zoom level of the seat map.
 The handleZoomIn, handleZoomOut, and handleResetZoom functions update the zoom level based on user interactions with the seat map.

+## Prefetching

+In this project, I used ReactQuery's prefetching capabilities to fetch data on the server side before rendering components.